dgroomes/jdk-playground/README.md

 * [x] DONE Scan the classpath for all classes in the "java.*" package to make a more impactful demo of jlink.
 Use ["classgraph"](https://github.com/classgraph/classgraph)
 * [ ] ABANDON Implement `jpackage-gradle/`
 * [x] DONE Create a `jlink-modular/` project that is a modularized version of `jlink-non-modular/`
+* [x] DONE June 2023 Dependency upgrades.
+Gradle, Java etc.
+* [x] DONE Convert projects to use Gradle version catalog + TOML
+* [x] DONE Add a `jextract` subproject.
+It should call a C function from Java.

 ## Reference